Additional Resources

 National Endowment for the Humanities: EDSITEment!

-The National Endowment for the Humanities’ EDSITEment! features lesson plans that break down the learning objectives, activities, and the skills students will use during the unit.
-Educators can search by grade level, subtopics, and number of class periods the lesson takes to complete.
-The lesson plans cover topics in United States and world histories.
+The National Endowment for the Humanities’ EDSITEment! features curriculum, teacher’s guides, and lesson plans that break down the learning objectives, activities, and the skills students will use during each history and social studies unit.
+On the website, educators can search by grade level, subtopics, and number of class periods the lesson takes to complete.

 Street Law